The University Times: Independence

 Students in Trinity have progressively voted to give the paper more independence from Trinity College Dublin Students' Union.
-Within several years of the founding of The University Times, the union's constitution was amended to guarantee the paper's editorial independence, even though the union's Communications Officer had also always served as its editor.
+Within several years of the founding of The University Times, the union's constitution was amended to guarantee the paper's editorial independence, even though the Union's Communications Officer had also always served as its editor.
 In a 2014 constitutional change, students voted to make the position of editor separate from that of the Communications Officer.
 The editor is now specifically elected by Trinity students annually, alongside the officers of Trinity College Dublin Students' Union.

+At the last TCDSU student council of 2025, members voted to put forward a referendum to the student body that would bring the editor position closer to the status of Union sabbatical officers, such as the Entertainments Officer or Education Officer.
+The referendum specifically sought to require the editor to submit monthly reports to council, give council the ability to censure the editor, and make the editor impeachable under the TCDSU Constitution.
+The referendum passed in early October, 2025.

 Awards

 The newspaper, its journalists and website have consistently won national and international awards.
-It won the "Newspaper of the Year" award at the Irish Student Media Awards in 2010, 2011 2012, and 2024 and it has consistently won the "Student Publication of the Year" award at the USI Student Achievement Awards.
+It won the "Newspaper of the Year" award at the Irish Student Media Awards in 2010, 2011 2012, 2022 and 2024 and it has consistently won the "Student Publication of the Year" award at the USI Student Achievement Awards, having won most recently in 2026.
 Similarly, its journalists have been awarded "Student Journalist of the Year" in 2014, 2015, 2016, 2017 and 2018 – including two wins by former editor Sinéad Baker, one win by former editor Edmund Heaphy and another by former editor Dominic McGrath.

 In 2015 and 2016, the newspaper won several awards in the international College News Design contest organised by the Society for News Design, including "Best Overall Newspaper Design" and "Best Overall News Website".
 Heaphy won the "College Designer of the Year Award".
 The paper was also shortlisted for a Society of Professional Journalists award for editorial writing.

 In 2017, it won the Society of Professional Journalists award for best all-around non-daily student newspaper in the world.

+In 2026, it became the first Irish publication to win an award at the National SPA (Student Publication Association) awards ceremony, winning the award for "Best Website" across the UK and Ireland.
+The same year, it won best Publication in Ireland from the SPA.